10 Free Sweater Knitting Patterns

 This sweater knitting pattern has a high neck and is a comfortably loose-fitting sweater.
 The pattern, taken from "Rowan Knitting and Crochet Magazine," calls for 11 (13:14) 100gm balls of Rowan Cocoon in Lavender Ice 811, a pair each of 6mm and 7mm knitting needles, and a cable needle.

-Woman wearing a blue sweater, clasped at the front with a small, pearl button.
+Woman wearing a blue sweater, clasped in front with a small pearl button.

 For a dainty sweater worn over a dress or autumn outfit, try this Pearl Cardigan.
 This free sweater knitting pattern requires 10 (11, 13, 15) skeins of Panda Bamboo, US 7 Needles, and 4 buttons.